Selective Invoice Finance And Invoice Auctions

 How Invoice Auctions Worked

-Invoice auctions work in a very similar way to that explained above.
-The key difference is that a the funding is not provided by the invoice finance company.
-Rather it is provided by investors that bid on your invoice, or batch of invoices, to win the opportunity to fund them.
+Invoice auctions worked in a very similar way to that explained above.
+The key difference was that a the funding was not provided by the invoice finance company.
+Rather it is provided by investors that would bid on your invoice, or batch of invoices, to win the opportunity to fund them.
 Similar to an Ebay style auction.
 This approach has largely disappeared in recent years, as funders have moved towards whole ledger funding models.
 However, selective funding options still exist.

 We have undertaken some research into selective invoice finance and invoice auctions:

 Get A Quote

 These are further resource relating to selecive invoice financing and invoice auction and trading sites that might help:

 - List Of Selective Invoice Finance Companies You Can Contact - these are the providers that offer selective services.